waelD1/Financial-Report-Analysis-/README.md

-# Financial Report Scrapping and Analysis
+# Financial Report Scraping and Analysis
-Scrapping of The Walt Disney Company's annual reports to perform financial analysis.
+Scraping of The Walt Disney Company's annual reports to perform financial analysis.

 ## Project details
 I used <b> pdfminer.six </b> and <b>tabula</b> to scrape the pdfs and get the consolidated income statements.<br>